brechtm/rinohtype/doc/advanced.rst

 For **flowables**, there is no fall-back to the parent's style by default.
 A base style can be explicitly specified however.
-If a style property is not defined in a particular style definition, it is looked up in the base style.
+If a style property is not present in a particular style definition, it is looked up in the base style.

 This can also help avoid duplication of style information and the resulting maintenance difficulties.
 In the following example, the ``unnumbered heading